leocurrie/xmastree-painting/README.md

 # xmastree-painting
-The idea behind the tree lights is that a user can 'paint' colour onto a christmas tree in the same way that you can paint on a computer screen.
+The idea behind the project is that a user can 'paint' colour onto a christmas tree like using 'paint' on a PC.
 The project is made from several different software and hardware components.

 ## Hardware